top of page

 Are you owed compensation?

-You may be entitled to compensation if any of the following apply to your finance agreement:
+You could be entitled to compensation if your finance agreement included one of the following:

-The FCA estimates total compensation may cost lenders somewhere between £9–£18 billion.
+The FCA estimates total compensation may cost lenders £8.2 billion.

 Why Hallbrook?